ginkoid/plusbot/mathbot/help/latex.md

 ## Limitations

-The bot currently uses an external rendering service.
 The following features are known to break things:

  - `$` to start and end the equations.
 These are not required, and may do strange things.
 Use `\text{words}` to place text.
  - `\usepackage`, for any reason.